 Bram Schermers (NCI/ AvL) winner of 2016 for his entry “MaMaLoc, a technique for the improvement of the breast cancer treatment”.

-Marte Otten, a researcher at the UvA won the high potential award in 2016 for her “Feeling thermometer”, an online application for visualization of unconscious beliefs.
+Marte Otten, (UvA) won the high potential award in 2016 for her “Feeling thermometer”, an online application for visualization of unconscious beliefs.

 Paul Govaerts and Martine Coene of the VU were the winners of 2015 for their idea to restore hearing using cochlear implant programming.